benjaminbretey/Data_projects_TripleTen/Zuber Rideshare SQL Analysis/README.md

 # Zuber Rideshare SQL Analysis

-This project uses SQL to explore and analyze rideshare data for Zuber.
-The goal was to uncover patterns and insights related to customer behavior regarding weather on rides to and from airports.
+For this SQL exclusive project I was given the brief:
+You're working as an analyst for Zuber, a new ride-sharing company that's launching in Chicago.
+Your task is to find patterns in the available information.
+You want to understand passenger preferences and the impact of external factors on rides.

 ## Objectives

+- Identify top taxi services
+-
-- Identify the number of rides by city
+- Discern the impact of weather on ride frequency and duration.
-- Compare ride volume between customer types
-- Calculate average trip duration
+-
-- Discover peak usage times and areas

 ## Tools Used

-- SQL (written and run via [insert platform used])
+- SQL (written and run via [TripleTen])
 - Dataset provided by [insert source or leave blank if proprietary]

+ALthought there was no analysis report required, I had some takeaway conclusions from the query results summarized below.

 ## Key Insights
+Flash Cab carried the highest volume
+Weather
 - [Insert a few bullet-point highlights from your results]